AbdessalamBoulaouche/Uchiha_CTF__Tryhackme-writeup/README.md

 ## END

-After all i want to thank `Pr.DAOUI` for all the support.
+After all i want to thank `Pr.Mehammed DAOUI`  https://scholar.google.fr/citations?user=nTTcT5cAAAAJ&hl=fr for all the support.
 Also `John Hammond`  twitter:`@_JohnHammond` for  all the content he publish on youtube where i enjoy watching.
 And every one who encouraged me during the creation of my first CTF.